How would you design an e-commerce store?

 High-Level Architecture

-• External Services: Integration with third-party services such as payment gateways, shipping providers, and analytics platforms.
+- External Services — payment gateways, shipping providers, email services, analytics platforms.